 Think about your daily routine.
 In our globally-connected world, we are all constantly communicating, whether it's first thing in the morning or very late at night.
 We wake up and check Facebook, twitter, etc. We check our email multiple times throughout the day.
 We surf the web as we watch TV.
-Then before bedtime, we relax by reading our favorite novel on our e-reader or checking social media one last time.
+Then before crawling into our hotel bedding, we relax by reading our favorite novel on our e-reader or checking social media one last time.
 Finally, we set the alarm on our phone and we drift off to sleep.

 But maybe not.